Space-based solar power

 Besides cost, SBSP also introduces several technological hurdles, including the problem of transmitting energy from orbit.
-Since wires extending from Earth's surface to an orbiting satellite are not feasible with current technology, SBSP designs generally include the wireless power transmission with its concomitant conversion inefficiencies, as well as land use concerns for antenna stations to receive the energy at Earth's surface.
-The collecting satellite would convert solar energy into electrical energy, powering a microwave transmitter or laser emitter, and transmit this energy to a collector (or microwave rectenna) on Earth's surface.
+Since wires extending from Earth's surface to an orbiting satellite are not feasible with current technology, SBSP designs generally include the wireless power transmission with its associated conversion inefficiencies, as well as land use concerns for antenna stations to receive the energy at Earth's surface.
+The collecting satellite would convert solar energy into electrical energy, power a microwave transmitter or laser emitter, and transmit this energy to a collector (or microwave rectenna) on Earth's surface.
 Contrary to appearances in fiction, most designs propose beam energy densities that are not harmful if human beings were to be inadvertently exposed, such as if a transmitting satellite's beam were to wander off-course.
 But the necessarily vast size of the receiving antennas would still require large blocks of land near the end users.
 The service life of space-based collectors in the face of long-term exposure to the space environment, including degradation from radiation and micrometeoroid damage, could also become a concern for SBSP.

-As of 2020, SBSP is being actively pursued by Japan, China, Russia, India, the United Kingdom and the US.
+As of 2020, SBSP is being actively pursued by Japan, China, Russia, India, the United Kingdom, and the US.

-In 2008, Japan passed its Basic Space Law which established space solar power as a national goal and JAXA has a roadmap to commercial SBSP.
+In 2008, Japan passed its Basic Space Law which established space solar power as a national goal.
+JAXA has a roadmap to commercial SBSP.